taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 A number of common vocabularies are relevant to the soil domain.

-The [World Reference Base for soil resources](https://github.com/iuss-wrb/wrb/releases/download/v4.0-2022/WRB_fourth_edition_2022-12-18.pdf) provides a framework of soil vocabularies.
-These lists are partially published in [Agrovoc](https://agrovoc.fao.org/browse/agrovoc/en/page/?clang=nb&uri=c_89f35c33) and partially in the [Glosis web ontology](https://vocab.isric.org/glosis_cl).
+The [World Reference Base for soil resources](https://github.com/iuss-wrb/wrb/releases/download/v4.0-2022/WRB_fourth_edition_2022-12-18.pdf) provides a framework of code lists on soil and soil classification.
+These lists are partially published in [Agrovoc](https://agrovoc.fao.org/browse/agrovoc/en/page/?clang=nb&uri=c_89f35c33) and partially in [Glosis web ontology](https://vocab.isric.org/glosis_cl).

 :::{.callout-tip}
 Examine the concept [Durisols]( http://aims.fao.org/aos/agrovoc/c_51ec138f) in agrovoc.

-- Notice that the agrovoc page on [Durisols](https://agrovoc.fao.org/browse/agrovoc/en/page/c_51ec138f?clang=nb) looks much nicer, still it is important to use the persistent identifier when linking to the concept, why?
+- Notice that the agrovoc page on [Durisols](https://agrovoc.fao.org/browse/agrovoc/en/page/c_51ec138f?clang=nb) looks nicer then the [representation linked to its uri](http://aims.fao.org/aos/agrovoc/c_51ec138f).
+Still it is important to use the persistent identifier when linking to the concept, why?
 - Notice that Agrovoc contains many translations for each concept and linkage to wider and narrower terms.
 These are some of the benefits of linking to a keyword from a common thesaurus.
 :::